-In today’s world of growing options for drug-free mental health treatment, there are many psycho-social and even nutritional adjunctive protocols that might also be considered in overall treatment planning.
+In today’s world of growing options for drug-free mental health treatment, there are many psycho-social and even nutritional protocols that might also be considered in overall treatment planning.
 (2) (3)

 Thorazine and other brand name drugs have been widely researched over the decades.
-Following is a number of topics that are frequently researched for more information on important health matters such as drug effects, overdose, diseases linked to Thorazine, and more.
+Following are a number of topics that are frequently researched for more information on important health matters such as drug effects, overdose, diseases linked to Thorazine, and more.